Most of us rely on groundwater

-About 70% of all the water used across Perth and Peel comes from groundwater.
+About 70 per cent of all the water used across Perth and Mandurah comes from groundwater.
 This water is treated and used as drinking water; used to grow our local produce, water our gardens, parks, ovals and public spaces; and used for industry and manufacturing.

 Integrated Water Supply Scheme